trblackw/MovieFinder/README.md

 2) cd MovieFinder
 3) npm run dev

-It's a work in progress, as I learn both react and redux best practices, but I'd very much welcome any PRs or feedback.
+*(It's a work in progress, as I learn both react and redux best practices, but I'd very much welcome any PRs or feedback)*

+**Note -- The app will not work without an API key, which can be received from https://developers.themoviedb.org/3/getting-started/introduction after creating a free account (ugh I know).
+Once you have this key, create a .env file and in it include `API_KEY=yourkey`.
+I apologize for any inconvenience**